miloyip/nativejson-benchmark/README.md

 Measurement | Description
 ------------|----------------------------------------------------
-Time        | duration in millisecond
+Time        | Duration in millisecond
 Memory      | Memory consumption in bytes for the result data structure.
 MemoryPeak  | Peak memory consumption in bytes throughout the parsing process.
 AllocCount  | Number of memory allocation (including `malloc`, `realloc()`, `new` et al.)